dragon-fire-fly/organisation_app_frontend/README.md

 ### Future Features

-Link to google calendar (through API)
-Link to google maps for location
-Websockets for notifications
-Improve interface
+- Link to google calendar (through API).
+This would allow users to synchronise their EvntTrove calendar to their actual Google calendar and be able to keep track of and add to events wherever they are.
+- Link to map service for location.
+This could Google maps or another map service provider.
+From here, a small interactive map could be rendered on each event to allow users to see exactly where the event will take place
+- A weather widget to display the weather forecast for an event at the time and specific location the event will take palce
+- Websockets for notifications.
+As mentioned above, the notification system could be improved by useing websockets.
+- Improve interface.
+The general user interface is a bit plain and very similar to the Moments walkthrough guide.
+The focus of this project was on the features and calendar integration, but it would be nice to improve the aesthetics in the future too!

 ## Testing